-If you need help in implementing data governance, remember that IData provides data governance services.
-A data governance solution like the Data Cookbook can help in successful implementation of data governance at a higher education institution and improving data quality.
+If you need help in implementing data governance or data intelligence, remember that IData provides data governance services.
+A data governance solution like the Data Cookbook can help in successful implementation of data governance at an organization or a higher education institution as well as improving data quality.
 Feel free to .

 (image credit StockSnap_KPVOIKEPSG_DGRoles_BP #1095)